Complete Guide: How to Hire Delivery Drivers in 2024 [Expert Tips]

 a) Software training

-Besides, you can also teach them how to capture the e-signature as delivery proof so that they don’t need to carry manifest all the time.
-Also, by choosing the automated process, they don’t have to travel from one place to another to submit signed papers.
+Besides, you can also teach them how to capture the e-signature as delivery proof through an electronic proof of delivery app, so that they don’t need to carry manifest all the time.
+By choosing the automated process, they won’t have to travel from one place to another to submit signed papers.

 These are just some basic ways of how the right delivery planner can support multi-driver teams and professional drivers in simplifying their jobs.